argonne-lcf/user-guides/docs/aurora/running-jobs-aurora.md

 - The /soft/tools/mpi_wrapper_utils/gpu_tile_compact.sh wrapper sets ZE_AFFINITY_MASK for each of the 12 ranks such that rank 0 maps to GPU 0, Tile 0, rank 1 maps to GPU 0, Tile 1, rank 2 naps to GPU 1, Tile 0 etc. in a round-robin compact fashion.

 #### Resulting mapping
 This is one of the most common cases, with 1 MPI rank targeting each GPU tile.
-A figure representing this is below.
-The different MPI ranks are represented by different colors.
 Assuming the job was allocated on node 0 and node 1, the mapping looks like:

 - MPI rank 0 → node 0, socket 0, logical processors 0-7, GPU 0, Tile 0